thingsdb/ThingsDocs/v0/content/node-api/node_info.md

 weight: 142
 ---

-Returns information about the node in the current scope.
+Returns information about the node in the selected scope.
 See [scopes](../../overview/scopes) for more information on how to target a specific node scope.

 Value | Description